NoninterferenceDefining Secrecy and Secure Multi-Execution

 terminating when starting in state s, does not necessarily still

-terminates when starting in state split_state s pub true, as
+terminate when starting in state split_state s pub true, as

 would be needed for proving sme_while.